 The API reference (generated from the docstrings within the library) covers all of the exposed APIs of the library.
-Note that some “advance” features and some function parameters are missing from the guide, so you might want to consult with the API reference in these cases.
+Note that some “advanced” features and some function parameters are missing from the guide, so you might want to consult with the API reference in these cases.

 The original purpose of Plumbum was to enable local and remote program execution with ease, assuming nothing fancier than good-old SSH.
 On top of this, a file-system abstraction layer was devised, so that working with local and remote files would be seamless.

 I’ve toyed with this idea for some time now, but it wasn’t until I had to write build scripts

 for a project I’ve been working on that I decided I’ve had it with shell scripts and it’s time

 to make it happen.
 Plumbum was born from the scraps of the

 wrote for the aforementioned build system, and the